Yttrium: Applications

-Consumer
+Phosphor

 Yttrium is one of the elements that was used to make the red color in CRT televisions.

-The red component of color television cathode ray tubes is typically emitted from an yttria (Y_{2}O_{3}) or yttrium oxide sulfide (Y_{2}O_{2}S) host lattice doped with europium (III) cation (Eu^{3+}) phosphors.
+The red component of color television cathode ray tubes is typically emitted from an yttria (Y2O3) or yttrium oxide sulfide (Y2O2S) host lattice doped with europium (III) cation (Eu^{3+}) phosphors.
 (Note: Emsley 2001, p.
 497 says that "Yttrium oxysulfide, doped with europium (III), was used as the standard red component in colour televisions", and Jackson and Christiansen (1993) state that 5–10 g yttrium oxide and 0.5–1 g europium oxide were required to produce a single TV screen, as quoted in Gupta and Krishnamurthy.)
 The red color itself is emitted from the europium while the yttrium collects energy from the electron gun and passes it to the phosphor.
 Yttrium compounds can serve as host lattices for doping with different lanthanide cations.
 Tb^{3+} can be used as a doping agent to produce green luminescence.
 As such yttrium compounds such as yttrium aluminium garnet (YAG) are useful for phosphors and are an important component of white LEDs.